ReveleeUshindi/ReveleeUshindi/README.md

 - 👋 Hi, I’m @ReveleeUshindi
 - 👀 I’m interested in ...
+C, java
 - 🌱 I’m currently learning java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... @ruwe3rhema@gmail.com